mongodb/mongo-python-driver/doc/examples/uuid.rst

 Scenario 2: Round-Tripping UUIDs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this scenario, we see how using a misconfigured :class:`~bson.binary.UuidRepresentation` can cause an application to inadvertently change the :class:`~bson.binary.Binary` subtype of a UUID field when round-tripping documents containing UUIDs.
+In the following examples, we see how using a misconfigured :class:`~bson.binary.UuidRepresentation` can cause an application to inadvertently change the :class:`~bson.binary.Binary` subtype, and in some cases, the bytes of the :class:`~bson.binary.Binary` field itself when round-tripping documents containing UUIDs.

 Consider the following situation::